lotshot/lotshot-ton-contracts/README.md

 Lotshot is a decentralized lottery running entirely on the TON blockchain.
 The smart contracts are written in FunC and managed through a TypeScript tooling stack.
 Together they deploy an NFT collection and handle a lottery where prizes are paid out in jettons.

 The lottery accepts jetton payments for tickets.
 A random number determines which prize tier is won, and counters limit how many prizes of each level can be issued per round.
-When the jackpot tier is hit, no new tickets are accepted until the round is finished.
+When the Jackpot (10 000 USDT) is won, the lottery continues without pause.
+The Jackpot line is removed, while all remaining prize tiers (Major → Try-Again) stay active
+and new tickets remain fully valid for those rewards.

 ## Setup
 1. Run `npm install` to install the project dependencies.